jasonHYLam/Acre-test-takehome/README.md

 As the test file grew, I split up the test file into separate modules with single responsibilities to make the test file easier to read.
 These modules are `handleMortgageDetails`, `handleIncomeDetails`, `handleExpenditureDetails` and `checkResults`.

 I have created a number of helper functions to reduce improve code reuse, readability, modularity and extendability.
 For instance, `clickAndEnterNumericalInput` reduces the boilerplate code required to enter numerical input for the calculator.
-I later found out that this may not be necessary, but have kept it to show how I reduce boilerplate code.
+I later found out that this may not be necessary, but have kept it to show how I would approach reducing boilerplate code.
 I have given descriptive and meaningful names for each.

+My original approach did not use `expectedResult` and thus required general expected results, such as if `lendingBasedOnAffordability` was greater than 0 or was `NOT AVAILABLE`.
+This required nested conditional statements which were very hard to follow.
+These conditional statements required a number of helper functions such as `checkValidMortgageDetailsForLending`, to help determine when these scenarios would occur.
+Introducing `expectedResult` to each `testEntry` meant that the test result could be compared to the `expectedResult`.
+This removed the need for the nested conditional statements, which drastically simplified the code.

 I have separated the major aspects of the test into separate modules that handle one responsibility.
 These modules are `handleMortgageDetails`, `handleIncomeDetails`, `handleExpenditureDetails` and `checkResults`.